coderliux/CodeKata/nrpcalculator/Readme.md

     ./gradlew clean deploy
     cd bin
     ./run.sh
-## 2. Build it from zip
+## 2. Build it from zip file.
+Make sure you have installed gradle.
-    Unzip the file, execute command in the root directory of it.
+    Unzip the file, execute command in the root directory of it. gradle clean deploy
-     ./gradlew clean deploy
      cd bin
      ./run.sh